benlynchnz/microapp/README.md

 ## Installation instructions

- In the project's directory, run the following commands:
+ In the project"s directory, run the following commands:
 ```
  $ npm install
  $ npm start